Therapeutic Medical Physics Residency Program THE DEPARTMENT OF RADIATION MEDICINE

 Resident biweekly salary is dependent upon the level of postgraduate training the resident/fellow has completed within the United States.
 Incoming medical physics residents are paid at a PGY-1 level.

-On their first day of physical work at OHSU, residents will receive default benefits.
+OHSU pays for most of the costs of the monthly premium for employees and part of the costs of the monthly premium for spouses and children.
+On their first day of physical work at OHSU, residents receive default benefits.
 The default benefit plan exclusively covers the individual resident.
-These benefits include a generous annual paid time off package, which includes:

 • Vacation Leave